Giant pandas around the world: United States

 The San Diego Zoo had Giant Pandas on-loan from China from 1996–2019 as part of the breeding program that successfully boosted the Giant Panda from "endangered" to "vulnerable."
-The agreement for the San Diego Zoo to house the breeding pair of Bai Yun and Xiao Liwu ended in 2019, and the pandas have been set to be returned on 27 April.
-The San Diego Zoo has stated that it will try to negotiate with the Chinese government to renew the partnership.
+The agreement for the San Diego Zoo to house the breeding pair of Bai Yun and Xiao Liwu ended in 2019, and the pandas returned on 27 April 2019.
+In November 2023, General Secretary of the Chinese Communist Party Xi Jinping hinted at the return of giant pandas to the zoo as a "gesture that China is ready to continue cooperation with the U.S. on panda conservation."
+In 2024, the San Diego Zoo signed another agreement to keep pandas on-loan from China, and on 28 June 2024, the breeding pair Yun Chuan and Xin Bao arrived at the zoo, being the first pandas to be sent to the United States in 21 years.

+Other American zoos have hosted Giant Pandas on more limited basis prior to the requirement for long term periods of at least 10 years.
+Zoos such as Columbus Zoo and Toledo Zoo have hosted Giant Pandas in 1992 and 1988 respectively.

 Mexico

 The Chapultepec Zoo (Zoológico de Chapultepec) is one of the four zoos of Mexico City, and it is especially famous for its success in giant panda breeding; in 1980 Chapultepec Zoo became the first institution outside of China to successfully breed the previously endangered species in captivity.
 The first bear born, Xeng-Li, lived only eight days after its 10 August birth but was accidentally smothered by its mother, Yin-Yin.

 In total there have been eight live births at the zoo.
 The most famous panda to have lived at the zoo is Tohui (1981–1993).
 As of November 2019, the two female giant pandas who live at the zoo, Shuan Shuan (b.
 1988) and Xin Xin (b.
 1990), are the oldest Giant Pandas in captivity.
+Shuan Shuan died in 2022, leaving Xin Xin as the last surviving panda in Mexico.

 The pandas at Chapultepec are special in that China does not have ownership.
 The original pair was given to Mexico and subsequent pandas have all been born prior to the change in policy from gifting to loaning.
 Zoo officials have also come to an agreement with China that any new offspring born at Chapultepec will belong to China.
 However, these pandas will be allowed to stay at the zoo (in contrast to other institutions, where offspring have to be returned to China after reaching five years of age).

 Canada

 Giant pandas Jia Yueyue and Jia Panpan were born to Er Shun and Da Mao at Toronto Zoo in Ontario.
+The twins were then relocated to the Calgary Zoo in March 2018.
 They were relocated to China in 2020 due to a bamboo shortage caused by supply chain issues after moving to the Calgary Zoo in Alberta.
 Prior to Jia Yueyue and Jia Panpan, the Assiniboine Park Zoo hosted the giant pandas Rong Rong and Chuan Chuan in the 1980s.